MichaelLarocca/blog-michael-jude-larocca/posts/2022/02-22/ShashiLo.md

 ---

+### Are developers expected to be design experts?

+Shashi explains that as web developers, we are not expected to be design experts.

+Our job as web developers is to work with designers, turning their designs into viable working websites.

+Sometimes, Shashi explains, the designer's work is so ambitious it will not translate into a good "user experience" website.
+It is then up to us to collaborate with the designers to restructure their designs into a user-friendly format to fulfill design and useability requirements.

+---

 ### Portfolio Reviews

 On Fridays, Shashi provides **FREE** help for aspiring web developers with his "**Portfolio Review Friday**" on Twitter.